Local's Guide to the Best Mexico City Street Food

 In CDMX (as the locals refer to Mexico City), you’ll find Mexican street food favorites for just $1 outside lavish palaces and cathedrals.
 While around the corner, hungry hipsters grab tamales while queuing for the latest brunch café.

-Mexico City Street Food You Must Try
+Mexico City Street Food You need to Try

 Exploring Mexico City will make you hungry!
 And although there’s rarely a bad meal in this city, it pays to do your homework.
 Rather than stuff your stomach with the first thing you see, why not suss out the best Mexico City street foods to ensure you try them all?